updated September 2018

 We’ve fed you well, now it’s time to burn a few calories!
 Rent a blue Sky Bike at any of our 14 stations located throughout Downtown West Palm Beach.
 Ride South along our waterfront path, and make a stop at the Norton Museum of Art or cross the bridge to Palm Beach and ride the Lake Trail to the Flagler Museum.

-We hope you enjoyed your weekend and these fun things to do in West Palm Beach, come back soon!
-They’re more restaurants to try and more activities to explore.
+We hope you enjoyed your weekend and these fun Things to do in The Palm Beaches.
+Come back soon…they’re more restaurants to try and more activities to explore.